Free design consultation services

 There are two basic filter options (disc and basket) and which filter used depends on how much drip line is being protected.

-A screen filter can be used for small gardens with up to 50 meters of dripline however, any more drip line, it is recommended that a disc filter is used.
+A screen filter - like the Rain Bird PRV & Screen Filter Combo - can be used for small gardens with up to 50 meters of dripline however, any more drip line, it is recommended that a disc filter is used.

 For larger areas, use at least a 120 Mesh Disc Filter which should be installed after the backflow valve and before the pressure reducing valve.